zackmore/mpvue-intro/article.md

 ### New Note

-When we check a note list, sometimes want to put down new note.
+When we check a note list, sometimes maybe want to put down new note.

 And this is new notes file: